 This project would have both biodiversity and carbon sequestration benefits, particularly if the land were replanted in native forest.
-If around 80 percent of council land in Belmont Regional Park were planted in native forest by 2025, it would have carbon sequestration benefits of approximately 86,000 tCO2E by 2050.
+If around 80 percent of Belmont Regional Park were planted in native forest by 2025, it would have carbon sequestration benefits of approximately $86,000 \text{ tCO}2\text{E}$ by 2050.

-Accelerating reforestation of Belmont Regional Park Cost Around \$31,000 to \$66,000 per hectare, including 5 years of weed control Timing By 2025 Lead division Parks and Recreation and Climate and Waste Emission reductions Approximately 86,000 tCO 2 -e by 2050 (for 400ha of 25-year-old native forest)
+Accelerating reforestation of Belmont Regional Park Cost Around \$31,000 to \$66,000 per hectare, including 5 years of weed control Timing By 2025 Lead division Parks and Recreation and Climate and Waste Emission reductions Approximately 86,000 tCO 2 E by 2050 (for 400ha of 25-year-old native forest)